-- To identify aspects of the intervention which increase food knowledge and reduce food poverty in rural and urban communities; in socio-economic disadvantaged areas; and in border areas; - 2.
-To identify aspects of the intervention which can be applied across Northern Ireland and the island; - 3.
-To identify aspects of the intervention which can be used to support all-island communication and marketing campaigns; and - 4.
-To asses the overall effect of the DFfA Intervention in the programmme area.
+- 1. To identify aspects of the intervention which increase food knowledge and reduce food poverty in rural and urban communities; in socio-economic disadvantaged areas; and in border areas. - 2.
+To identify aspects of the intervention which can be applied across Northern Ireland and the Republic of Ireland. - 3.
+To identify aspects of the intervention which can be used to support all-island communication and marketing campaigns. - 4.
+To asses the overall effect of the DFfA intervention in the programmme area.